 Eating for a Sustainable Future: Seven Tips to Reduce Your Food Footprint

-While many of us environmentally frugal types focus on ensuring that our printing paper is made from sustainable resources and our light globes are energy efficient, many of us bypass the important role of what we put in our mouths and its impact on the environment.
+While many of us environmentally frugal types focus on ensuring that our printing paper is made from sustainable resources and our light globes are energy efficient, we often overlook the important role of what we put in our mouths and its impact on the environment.

-As we are all consumers of food and many of us enjoy eating, the impact of our overconsuming and voracious appetite is costing not only our hard-earned cash but also the environment.
-Eating sustainably need not be difficult or time-consuming; some simple techniques can ensure that what we eat has minimal impact on our environment.
+We are all consumers of food, and many of us enjoy eating.
+However, our overeating and voracious appetites cost not only our hard-earned cash but also the environment.
+Eating sustainably need not be difficult or time-consuming; some simple techniques can ensure that what we eat has a minimal impact on our environment.

 Take-away foods